dashjoin/platform/dashjoin-docs/docs/faq.md

 * **Why am I getting the error: "User does not have the role required to read table page in database config" after logging in?** When the UI renders a page, it needs to get the page layout from the backend.
 Like with any other call, the user's credentials are checked.
 This error indicates, that the user is known to the system, but gets assigned insufficient roles to access this information in the config DB.
 To fix this, you can either assign the user the correct role in the IDM or you can provide read access to the config DB to the user's role (this is done on the System Configuration page).

 * **Does the platform cache results?** Yes, all HTTP GET requests are cached by the browser UI.
 The cache is purged if 1) five minutes have passed since the last time the data was retrieved, 2) the data is changed in via the UI (e.g. by saving / updating a value), or 3) SHIFT F5 / reload is pressed.

+* **How can I download data from the platform?** This can be achieved via the HTML widget.
+And example can be found [here](https://github.com/dashjoin/dashjoin-demo/blob/main/model/page/html.json).
+The download happens via a JavaScript function that calls saveAs(new Blob([data]), filename).